By Tim Lambert

 In the early 19th century women wore light dresses.
 In the 1830s they had puffed sleeves.
 In the 1850s they wore frames of whalebone or steel wire called crinolines under their skirts.
 In the late 1860s, women began to wear a kind of half crinoline.
 The front of the skirt was flat but it bulged outwards at the back.
 This was called a bustle and it disappeared in the 1890s.

 In the 19th century women still wore corsets.
 About 1800 women started wearing underwear.
 They were called drawers.
 Originally women wore a pair of drawers i.e. they were actually two garments, one for each leg, tied together at the top.
 In Britain, in the late 19th century women's drawers were called knickerbockers then just knickers.

 During the 20th century women gained equal rights with men.
 Technological and economic changes made it inevitable that women would be given the same rights as men.

 By 1884 the majority of men in Britain were allowed to vote.
 So in 1897 local groups of women who demanded the vote joined to form the National Union of Women's Suffrage Societies (NUWSS).
-The organisation was moderate and its members were called suffragists.
+The organization was moderate and its members were called suffragists.
 However, in 1903 a more radical organization was formed called the Women's Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
 The suffragettes committed crimes like arson and vandalism.
 However, the suffragettes halted their campaign when the war began in 1914.